 1. Who may apply for a scholarship?

-Scholarships are available to initiated members of Kappa Kappa Gamma Fraternity who have completed their first year at a college or university.
+Scholarships are available to initiated members of Kappa Kappa Gamma Fraternity who are at least second-year students at a college or university.

 2. What is the amount of the scholarships?

 Most scholarships are $3,000 for the academic year.
 There are a few scholarships for lesser amounts.
 Marisol Scholarships provide 75 percent of educational expenses for one year.

 3. Where can I find the applications?

 Applications are available between Nov.
 15 and Feb.
 1 on the Kappa Kappa Gamma Foundation website, www.kappa.org/foundation.

 To better prepare for the application questions, please review the sample undergraduate and graduate applications. *These are sample applications.
 To be considered for a scholarship, you must apply through the online application process.

 4. What is the deadline for scholarship applications?